-They are easiest to sell if you have a blog, due to the fact you have monthly readers, and the numbers continue to increase.
-Refer to How To Create and Set Up Your First Blog and How To Turn Blogging Into a Side Hustle While Your A Student.
+They are easiest to sell if you have a blog, due to the fact you have monthly readers, and the numbers continue to increase if put in the work.

-This post may contain affiliate links, meaning that if you make a purchase, at no extra cost to you I may earn a commission.
+This post may contain affiliate links, meaning that at no extra cost to you, if you make a purchase, I may earn a small commission.
 I only recommend products I trust.

 Think about your target audience – Having a direction makes the process of writing a lot easier, as well as marketing once its published.
 Think about age, gender, geographic location, interests, education level, income level, characteristics and behavior of the people you want to attract.
 You also have to ensure there is enough people in your target audience to actually generate a decent amount of sales!
 If it’s too popular there will be too much competition, or if its too unique you may struggle to find readers/buyers once its launched.
 If it is a very popular topic, try talking about one category within that topic to make it more distinct.